Miyamoto765/sleep-tracker/arduino/README.md

-# Arduino/ESP32 Sensor Integration for Sleep Tracker
+# Arduino Sensor Integration for Sleep Tracker

-This directory contains the Arduino and ESP32 code for interfacing with sleep monitoring sensors.
+This directory contains the Arduino code for interfacing with sleep monitoring sensors.

 ## Hardware Setup